F-Clement/football-champion/README.md

 URL: https://f-clement.github.io/football-champion/

 Football champions is a website that intends to test the knowledge of football lovers.
 It does this by asking who were the champions for a particular year and tournament.
 The tournaments included are the World Cup, The African Nations Cup (AFCON) the Champions League and the Ballon D'or awards.
-So the user has the ability to select the tournament he will like to test his knowledge on then the questions are asked using random years.
+The test always starts with the world cup questions and then move to the AFCON questions when user has finished answering the World Cup questions.
+After the user is done with the AFCON questions he or she moves to the Champions Leagues questions and so on to the Ballon D'Or questions.
+At the end the user's score is published as a percentage.
+There are 6 questions for the World Cup, 7 questions for the AFCON, 13 questions for the Champions League and 9 Ballon D'Or questions.
+For each user, the questions for each tournament are asked randomly.
 ![Football Champions](assets/images/footballchampions.png)
 ## Design

-Wuse [Figma](figma.com) to design two different display of this website.
+We used [Figma](figma.com) to design two different displays of this website.
 We have a desktop display which is thesame when you use a tablet, and a mobile phone display.

 - Destop display
 ![Desktop design](assets/images/desktop-design.png)